Chet Baker ‘You make me feel so young’

 The 2012 Transit of Venus

 There is some evidence that the ancient Babylonians saw and recorded on a tablet something about Venus and the Sun in the 16th Century B.C., but the record is not clear.
-It is fair to say though that Galileo Galilee with his telescope, in 1610, was the first human to actually see Venus as more than just a bright point of light in the sky.
+It is fair to say though that Galileo Galilei with his telescope, in 1610, was the first human to actually see Venus as more than just a bright point of light in the sky.

 Johannes Kepler, meanwhile, was shaking up the world with his meticulous use of astronomical data assembled by Tycho Brahe.
 He predicted that Venus would pass in front of the Sun on December 6, 1631, but unfortunately the transit was not visible from Europe at all.